Graduate Students

 Pamela Narváez (PhD)

-Assessing lemur functional diversity through the use of arboreal and terrestrial camera-traps in disturbed forests and reforested areas in south east Madagascar
+Assessing lemur functional diversity through the use of arboreal and terrestrial camera-traps in disturbed forests and reforested areas in southeastern Madagascar

 Hasinala Ramangason (PhD)